A SAFe Class Review for Agilists / Consultants

 - This is complex stuff we’re talking about.
 4-days?
 Try 6 months.
 Lean Management Leaders in Japan take 6 months as an apprentice to learn their craft.
 We got 4 stinkin’ days.
 Yeh.
 You try jamming it all in.

-- I LIKED THE COURSE - What?!
+- The course was… … … OK. – What?!
 With all the seemingly negative ideas previously?
 Yes, and yes.
-The reason I really liked the course is really one particular idea: The course validated what we have been trying to do for years, in a more codified way.
+The reason I felt like I didn’t waste my money on the course is really one particular idea: The course validated what we have been trying to do for years, in a more codified way.
 It feels good to be validated at some point.
 I also really liked the fact that they incorporated many XP ideas (something that Scrum doesn’t touch) as well as a deeper dive into architectural considerations.
 Coming from a heavy development background, I greatly appreciated this as it has always been something that we’ve had to go heavy into with our clients.
 I also very much enjoyed the section on Lean Leadership.
 You can never hear this enough.

 - Now, did I enjoy content-heavy-death-by-powerpoint training?
 Absolutely not.
 But, I now have the content, which I can leverage and use, and with my own notes of comments/ideas from our trainers on how they’ve applied SAFe.
 The content itself was immensely helpful in sum total.

 - What SAFe does is walk a very fine line between practical application of agile at scale and “agile principles.”
 One of the tag lines continually marketed to us was: “Central control of strategy; decentralized control of execution.” – I get this.
 It makes sense.
 The issue is where these responsibilities bleed into each other.
 The context of the current system (company’s culture) plays a huge part in how this will be done (if it can be done at all), and I’m not sure trying to follow SAFe’s methodology is very feasible.
 We still have to use our brains (i.e. THINK) about how to solve problems at scale.